The Hidden Convexity of Spectral Clustering

-\end{vNIPS} a block diagonal matrix.
+a block diagonal matrix.
 In this setting, spectral clustering can be viewed as a technique for reorganizing a given similarity matrix $A$ into such a block diagonal matrix.

 In practice, $G$ rarely consists of $\Zpts$ truly disjoint connected components.
-Instead, one typically observes a matrix $\tilde A = A + E$ where $E$ is some error matrix with (hopefully small) entries $e_{ij}$.
-For $i$ and $j$ in different clusters, all that can be said is that $\tilde a_{ij}$ should be small.
+Instead, one typically observes a matrix $\tilde A = A + E$ where $E$ is a perturbation from the clean setting.
 The goal of spectral clustering is to permute the rows and columns of $\tilde A$ to form a matrix which is nearly block diagonal and to recover the corresponding clusters.